 York is a cathedral city which is in North Yorkshire and situated in the north east of England.
-It is within easy reach of some spectacular coastlines - (the nearest being Scarborough), the North Yorkshire Moors and the Yorkshire Dales, both of which are National Parks.
+It is within easy reach of some spectacular and well known coastlines - (the nearest being Scarborough), the North Yorkshire Moors and the Yorkshire Dales, both of which are National Parks.
 York is extremely well connected to the rest of the UK with great links to major roads and the city has a regular and highly efficient bus service.
 The nearest airport is Leeds Bradford Airport but is also situated not too far from other local international airports.
 The railway station which was opened in 1877 has frequent and direct services to London and Edinburgh (as well as many other towns and cities), making it a great choice for commuters.

 There are many global and well known companies here with industries such as biotechnology, digital, creative and IT, finance, professional services, hospitality, retail, education, healthcare, rail and service sectors flourishing.
-Tourism is also very big business indeed with millions of visitors each year generating hundreds of millions of pounds of revenue and creating thousands of jobs.
+Tourism is also a very big business indeed with millions of visitors each year (this includes myself!) which generates hundreds of millions of pounds of revenue and creates thousands of jobs.

 The city is known throughout the world for its academic excellence and there are two excellent universities here which are the University of York and York St John University.
 Both universities boast consistent high rankings so it is little wonder why they attract some of the world's smartest academics from over 150 countries worldwide.